 Identify the next big thing before the data does

-That’s not to say you wouldn’t be profitable betting on some favorites like McIlroy and Johson if you had been betting them over the long haul.
-After all, they are favorites for a reason — the two have over 50 combined professional wins!
+That’s not to say you wouldn’t be profitable betting on some favorites like McIlroy and Rahm if you had been betting them over the long haul.
+After all, they are favorites for a reason — the two have 44 combined professional wins!

 So you see, the problem isn’t betting on the best golfers in the world.
 In fact, you want to be betting on the best golfers in the world before we know they’re the best golfer in the world (and again, buying low).
 That’s a lot easier said than done, of course.